 The Carpet material in Revit

-A Clearcoat material which imitates the type of paint that you find on car bodies or enamel paint, can be implemented in the following way.
+A Clearcoat material which imitates the type of paint that you find on car bodies or enamel paint, can be implemented in the following ways.

-Open the Material Editor, and create a new default material.
+Or, open the native Revit Material Editor, and create a new default material.